-- Wilfully hurts another child. - Wilfully destroys property. - Wilfully and overtly refuses to do what he/she is told to thereby jeopardising the health and safety of the class. - Engages in any behaviour that stops the class from functioning and prevents learning from taking place for an unacceptable length of time.
+- Wilfully hurts another child or an adult. - Wilfully destroys property. - Wilfully and overtly refuses to do what he/she is told to thereby jeopardising the health and safety of the class. - Engages in any behaviour that stops the class from functioning and prevents learning from taking place for an unacceptable length of time.